-Testing the 2000 Dodge Dakota 5 terminal blower motor resistor block involves two tests.
+Testing the 5 terminal blower motor resistor block, used in the 2000 Dodge Dakota and 2000 Dodge Durango, involves two tests.

 One is visually inspecting the resistor block for burn damage and corrosion and the other is a simple multimeter continuity test.

 NOTE: This tutorial covers the ‘old style’ blower motor resistor assembly which uses metal coil resistors.

 Contents of this tutorial at a glance:

 - TEST 1: Resistance Testing The Blower Motor Resistor.

 - Blower Resistor Continuity Specification Tables.